Indiana Teenager Annalysa McMillan Killed By Passenger In The Back Seat Of Her Car While She Was Driving

 An Indiana teenager was killed when a gun carried by a passenger in the back seat of her car discharged while she was driving, CNN reports.

 Annalysa McMillan, 19, was driving in her car last week through the town of Marion, about 70 miles north of Indianapolis.
 In the rear seat sitting behind her was Austin Smith, 22, who was allegedly carrying an AR-15 assault rifle.
 As the vehicle approached an intersection, the gun discharged, for reasons that, as of this writing, remain unclear.
-A bullet struck Gas City woman.
+A bullet struck the Gas City teen.

 McMillan lost control of the vehicle, causing a minor accident.
 When police arrived on the scene, they attempted life-saving measures, but it was too late.
 She was pronounced dead of a single gunshot wound to the back.

-McMillan had celebrated her 19th birthday four days earlier.
+McMillan had celebrated her 19th birthday five days earlier.

-The two other people in the McMillan’s vehicle were not injured, according to People.
+The two other people in McMillan’s vehicle were not injured, according to People.

 Mark Atkinson, the lead pastor at Eastview Wesleyan Church in Gas City, where McMillan attended, described McMillan as a “bubbly young lady who had a bright future,” and sand that he had recently written a recommendation letter for her.